Staying on Budget

 Apple raisin baked oatmeal is a wonderful start to the day.
 The sweetness of the apples and raisins with the crunch of nuts is a perfect fall breakfast.

 Apple raisin baked oatmeal is fantastic hot or room temperature with the warm flavors of cinnamon and nutmeg.
 I love the fresh tart of the apple and the sweetness of the dried fruit.
-I have made this oatmeal bake with pecans and walnuts, they are both fantastic.
+I have made this oatmeal bake with pecans and walnuts, both fantastic.

 I originally found this recipe in my Taste of Home Light and Tasty 2013 Annual Recipes Cookbook.